Skip to content

 For Snowflake integration, it is important that the selected fields exactly match the number of columns and their names of the table defined in Snowflake, so avoid adding extra fields or selecting from *.

-4. Add an action, select Snowflake from the Action Type dropdown list, keep the action dropdown as the default create action option, or choose a previously created Snowflake action from the action dropdown.
+2. Select Snowflake from the Action Type dropdown list, keep the Action dropdown as the default Create Action option, or choose a previously created Snowflake action from the action dropdown.
 Here, create a new Sink and add it to the rule.

-6. Select the my-snowflake connector created earlier from the connector dropdown.
+4. Select the my-snowflake connector created earlier from the Connectors dropdown.
 You can also click the create button next to the dropdown to quickly create a new connector in the pop-up box.
-The required configuration parameters can be found in Create a Connector.
+The required configuration parameters can be found in Create a Snowflake Connector for Aggregated Mode.

 • Database Name: Enter testdatabase.
 This is the Snowflake database that was created for storing EMQX data.